 Kay et al. (2015) did ensemble experiments by adding different minute perturbations to the atmosphere as initial conditions to study the internal variability.
-There are also some ensemble historical experiments in CMIP5 which are 495 initialized with different initial conditions in 1850.
+There are also some historical ensemble experiments in CMIP5 which are initialized with different initial conditions in 1850.
 The initial conditions of these ensemble members are from the different integration times of the piControl experiments, so these initial conditions represent the different time histories of internal variability.
-The relationship of the NAO and SST simulated by the models with differing initial fields (rlilp1 and r3i1p1), as previously discussed, are compared (Fig. S11).
-There are 7 of 13 models which employed the historical experiment results with different initial fields.
-The locations of the response centers of the SST anomalies to the NAO 500 simulated by 6 of the 7 models in the r3i1p1 experiments are close to those from the r1i1p1 experiments (Fig. S11), while the magnitude of the response centers simulated in the r3i1p1 experiments is stronger than that in the r1i1p1 experiments (Fig. 4).
-The locations and magnitude of response centers of the SST anomalies to the NAO simulated by MPI-ESM-MR in the r3i1p1 experiment are obviously different from those in the r1i1p1 experiment with the same filtering cutoffs, and are closer to the observation and the 2-4 years filtering results of the r1i1p1 experiment.
-The 505 significant periods of the NAO in the experiments of r3ilp1 are also different from those of r1ilp1 (Fig. S12), but there is no obvious law about the significant periods and the magnitude of the response of the SST on the NAO in these 7 models.
-We cannot figure out the reason for the difference between these two sets of experiments, especially in MPI- ESM-MR, but it should be emphasized that the influence of the initial conditions on the result needs to be considered in the evaluation of some individual models.
+The relationship of the NAO and SST simulated by the models with differing initial fields (r1i1p1 and r3i1p1), as previously discussed, are compared (Fig. S11).
+Seven of the 13 models employed the historical experiment results with different initial fields.
+The locations of the response centers of the SST anomalies related to the NAO simulated by six of the seven models in the r3i1p1 experiments are close to those from the r1i1p1 experiments (Fig. S11), while the magnitude of the response centers simulated in the r3i1p1 experiments is stronger than that in the r1i1p1 experiments (Fig. 4).
+The locations and magnitude of response centers of the SST anomalies related to the NAO simulated by MPI-ESM-MR in the r3i1p1 experiment are obviously different from those in the r1i1p1 experiment with the same filtering cutoffs, and are closer to the observation and the 2-4-year filtering results of the r1i1p1 experiment.
+The significant periods of the NAO in the experiments of r3i1p1 are also different from those of r1i1p1 (Fig. S12), but there is no obvious law about the significant periods and the magnitude of the response of the SST to the NAO in these seven models.
+We cannot figure out the reason for the difference between these two sets of experiments, especially in MPI-ESM-MR, but it should be emphasized that the influence of the initial conditions on the result needs to be considered in the evaluation of some individual models.